 75881 Ford GT40

-Conflicted on this one...
-The finished model is a very good result, but it's let down by a ridiculously random and busy build.
-The original Lego teaser video sparked a flurry of fan-build designs which achieved the same exterior result with more straightforward and much more enjoyable build techniques.
+I'm conflicted on this one...
+The finished model is a very good-looking result, but it's let down by a ridiculously random and busy build.
+The original Lego teaser video sparked a flurry of fan-build designs (mine included) which achieved the same exterior result with more straightforward and much more enjoyable build techniques.
 It's a pretty model, but it's an annoying build.

 > Needs a total redesign to be fun.